fayez-kaabi/kol-analytics-dashboard/MY_README.md

 ### Highest Citations-Per-Publication KOL
 The system identifies the KOL with the highest ratio (citations / publications).
 A high ratio indicates impactful research where each publication receives substantial attention.

-### Data Quality Issues Detected
+### Data Quality Analysis
+The system automatically detects and reports:
-- Missing numeric values
+- Missing numeric values (null publications, citations, h-index)
 - Suspicious zeros (0 publications but positive h-index)
-- Empty string fields
+- Empty string fields (missing names, countries)
 - Duplicate IDs

+*Note: The mock data is clean, so you'll see "✓ No significant data quality issues detected" - this means the analyzer is working correctly!*

 ## 🛠 Technology Stack